christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 In the `Patents_DB_dictionary_bulk_downloads.xlsx` file you will find information about the datatypes for each column of the tables.
 This will help you to create the "recipe" to import the data.

+To speed up your processing, you can select `col_skip()` as a *"datatype"* to only read the columns of the data into R, that you will need for your analysis.

 Answer the following questions with that data:

 1. **Patent Dominance:** What __US company / corporation__ has the most patents?
 List the 10 US companies with the most assigned/granted patents.